 By Chaunce Stanton

-Farmers plant small grains, like barley, oats, and wheat, as early as possible in the growing season to maximize yield potential for grain or forage.
+Farmers plant barley, oats, wheat, and other small grains as early as possible in the growing season to maximize yield potential for grain or forage.
 Beginning in March, we get the occasional calls from farmers asking why they “couldn’t plant some barley into last year’s corn”.

 The simple answer is because of disease.